mkrisher/mkrisher/README.md

 in every team he has had the good fortune to be a part of.

 ### Couple of things I may wire up to this page:
-- What I'm reading - How Not To Die - Michael Greger
+- What I'm reading - How Will You Measure Your Life - Clayton Christensen
-- What I'm listening to - The Cure & The Smiths (always), REM and some Violent Femmes
+- What I'm listening to - The Cure, Bauhaus, The Horrors
 - What I'm writing - Posts about teams from a mamanger's perspective
-- What I'm drinking - Stumptown coffee
+- What I'm drinking - Blue Bottle & Heart coffee

 ### Super breviated list of projects I've worked on
 - Nike - Realtime data and analytics platform (Kafka)